Dogura

 Dogura Cathedral

-The majestic red roofed Anglican Cathedral of St Peters and St Paul, sitting on the plateau at Dogura, can be seen for miles.
-Almost as soon as you are airborne from Gurney airstrip, if you know where to look, you can see the Cathedral.
+The majestic red-roofed Anglican Cathedral of St. Peter and St Paul, sitting on the plateau at Dogura, can be seen for miles.
+Almost as soon as you are airborne from the Gurney airstrip, if you know where to look, you can see the Cathedral.
 The Cathedral was represented on the 21 toea Papua New Guinea postage stamp in 1991.

 21 toea stamp